krb5/krb5/doc/admin/admin_commands/kdb5_util.rst

 values.
 The **-s** option stashes the new master key in the stash file, which will be created if it doesn't already exist.

-After a new master key is added, it should be propagated to slave servers via a manual or periodic invocation of :ref:`kprop(8)`.
-Then, the stash files on the slave servers should be updated with the kdb5_util **stash** command.
+After a new master key is added, it should be propagated to replica servers via a manual or periodic invocation of :ref:`kprop(8)`.
+Then, the stash files on the replica servers should be updated with the kdb5_util **stash** command.
 Once those steps are complete, the key is ready to be marked active with the kdb5_util **use_mkey** command.